 ・Establishing The Association for Reciprocal Revitalization of Renewable energy and Region (FOURE) to work towards a decarbonized society together with communities

 (Otaru City, Hokkaido)

 (Chosei District, Chiba Prefecture)

-Entry into the RE100 International Initiative
+Achieving the RE100 International Initiative by 2025

 TOKYU LAND CORPORATION was the first in the real estate industry* to join the RE100 international initiative, which aims for the use of 100% renewable energy for all energy used in business activities.
 In February 2021, we announced that we would make all energy used in business activities 100% renewable by 2025, well ahead of our initial scheduled goal of 2050.
 In April 2021, we switched to renewable energy use for 17 facilities, including SHIBUYA SOLASTA, our own offices, and other office buildings and commercial facilities in the greater Shibuya area.